huss-osman/linux-fundamentals/linux/README.md

 Each level documents:
 - The challenge goal
 - Commands used
-- Brief explanation of why the solution works
+- A brief explanation of why the solution works
-- Key learning takeaway
+- A key learning takeaway

 Bandit is treated as a **learning exercise**, not a puzzle to brute-force.
+The emphasis is on understanding Linux behaviour rather than memorising solutions.

 ---